Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Conclusion

-Even though your skin is less sensitive, you still need to apply sunscreen to avoid skin damage.
+Even though your skin is less sensitive, you must apply sunscreen to avoid skin damage.

-Understanding your skin undertone will help you select the right colors to wear and also help you select the right makeup.
+Understanding your skin’s undertone will help you select the right colors to wear and the right makeup.